MIT-Emerging-Talent/ET6-CDSP-group-01-repo/README.md

 We are a diverse team of aspiring data scientists brought together by a shared passion for solving real-world problems through data.
-Our project explores the relationship between urban growth and flood risk in East African cities, where rapid development meets the challenges of climate change.
+Our project explores the relationship between urban growth and flood risk in Nile Basin cities, where rapid development meets the challenges of climate change.
 By combining satellite imagery, rainfall data, and open-source tools, we aim to uncover patterns that can support smarter urban planning and resilience.
 Through this journey, we’re not just learning to code — we’re learning to think